Peter Strudel

 Until the Strudelhof was converted in 1999 to its modern rôle as a conference centre, it was used as the embassy of Qatar.
 Similar to the work of his brother Paul, the work of Peter Strudel also captured the style of sculptor Gian Lorenzo Bernini.
 Peter Strudel as well as his brother Paul created most of the statues.

 Peter Strudel died in Vienna at the age of approximately 55 years.
 He is still commemorated by the street name Strudlhofgasse in Alsergrund where his house used to stand.
-The Strudlhofstiege staircase in this lane, together with the Palais Strudlhof earned fame through the book Die Strudlhofstiege by Heimito von Doderer.
+The Strudlhofstiege staircase in this lane, together with the Palais Strudlhof earned fame through the novel The Strudlhof Steps by Heimito von Doderer.